 Soil testing equipment being used in a field.

 The Agri-tech strand of Entrepreneurial Futures is supporting farmers, growers, and land managers in the agricultural sector through the Agri-Robotics Cornwall project.
-Through the project they will to co-develop and adopt technology that helps farming practices to become more productive while reducing environmental impacts and increasing biodiversity.
+Businesses will co-develop and adopt technology that helps farming practices to become more productive while reducing environmental impacts and increasing biodiversity.

 The University will work with farms across Cornwall to develop five smart sites where emerging technology will be trialled and demonstrated with farmers and land managers.
 Engagement with farmer requirements will align developing research to agri-business needs and enable the co-design of new research questions.